NRCA Action Alert: Support Congressional Resolution to Block NLRB "Card Check" Regulation

 is 38 days, whereas the NLRB regulation could result in elections held within 14

-.
+to 21 days.
 NLRB member Brian Hayes says: "The principle purpose of this radical

 manipulation of our election process is to minimize or, rather, to effectively eviscerate

 an employer's legitimate opportunity to express its views about collective bargaining."